ecmwf/pyflow-wellies/docs/quickstart_guide.md

 end_date: 2024-01-07
 ```

 Next we use wellies to configure a MARS request.
-We give each request a name, a type, here `mars` and then the body of the request.
+We give each request a name, a type, here `mars` and a request body.
 The `post_script` keyword allows us to run a tool on the result of the request.
-We want a netCDF instead of GRIB so we call the `grib_to_netcdf` command line tool provided by the ecmwf-toolbox module.
+We want a netCDF instead of GRIB so we call the `grib_to_netcdf` command line tool provided by the `ecmwf-toolbox` module.

 Here we modify `data.yaml` to add those changes: